tenzir/tenzir/web/docs/understand/operators/transformations/hash.md

 The operator has the following options.

-### salt
+### -s, --salt

 A salt value for the hash.

 ### field

-The field name over which the hash is computed.
+The field over which the hash is computed.

 ## Examples